simpleRTK2B+heading hookup guide

 Only 1 of them is needed to use the board, but you can also connect the 4 at the same time, there’s no risk.

 Each USB will provide you with different information:

-- POWER+GPS: Will provide you heading information with message UBX-NAV-RELPOSNED.
+- POWER+GPS: Will let you communicate with the simpleRTK2B Budget board native USB port.
+Will provide you heading information with message UBX-NAV-RELPOSNED.
 Heading is not available in NMEA format (limitation from ZED-F9P).
 In addition, it will also actually provide you the relative vector (North East Down) between the 2 antennas.